TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Properties/Eval.rst

       .. note::
          The value is visible while it is being entered!

-   required
-      A non-empty value is required in the field (otherwise the form cannot be saved).

    saltedPassword
       The value will be hashed using the password hash configuration for BE for all tables except :php:`fe_user`, where the password hash configuration for FE is used.
 Note this eval is typically only used core internally